MonsoonDevelopment/Monsoon-Issues/README.md

 ### Non-working bypass reports

 Have you found a bypass that no longer works?
 Please use [this form][broken bypass] to report it.
 Make sure to fill out all of the fields so that we can fix the bypass as soon as possible!

+### Abuse of this tool, such as creating unnecessary issues, spamming, or being an asshole will result in a blacklist from submitting issues, and possible further punishment relating to Monsooon Client or the Monsoon Discord server.

+You get one strike.
+Don't do it.

 [new bug]: https://github.com/MonsoonDevelopment/Monsoon-Issues/issues/new?assignees=&labels=&template=bug.md&title=%5BBUG%5D+
 [new feature]: https://github.com/MonsoonDevelopment/Monsoon-Issues/issues/new?assignees=&labels=&template=feature.md&title=%5BFEATURE%5D+